Biblioklept/sniff-utils-2/SUGGESTIONS.md

 - **Save** the changes made to `mod.txt` and put your mod in PAYDAY 2's `mods` folder if you haven't already.
 You're now done!

+- If you're doing this with a mod with auto-updates, delete them by deleting `"updates": [` all the way to its ending `]`

   You can toggle the Developer information in-game to see if everything is hooked properly, and test your mods in a random or dedicated testing heist like [Proving Grounds](https://modworkshop.net/mod/29905).